Dirina candida

 Dirina candida is a species of saxicolous (rock-dwelling), crustose lichen in the family Roccellaceae.
-It is found in the southern Mediterranean Basin, with a range extending east to Egypt and Libya.
+It is found in the southern Mediterranean basin, with a range extending east to Egypt and Libya.
 It grows on calcareous rocks that are close to the sea.

+Taxonomy

 The lichen was formally described as a new species in 1885 by Johannes Müller Argoviensis from specimens collected in Alexandria, Egypt.
 Anders Teher and Damien Ertz transferred it to Dirina in 2013.
-Tehler had previously (1983) referred this species to Dirina immersa, but later molecular phylogenetic analysis revealed that it should instead be considered a distinct species, despite the two sharing the same appearance, morphology, and chemistry.
+Tehler had previously (1983) referred this species to Dirina immersa, but later molecular phylogenetics analysis revealed that it should instead be considered a distinct species, despite the two sharing the same appearance, morphology, and chemistry.